 The New Mexico State University Library places the highest value on the element of librarianship.
-See NMSU Policy Manual 5.90.3.8.2.
+The category of librarianship is equivalent to the teaching and advising category of the university's faculty promotion and tenure policy (ARP 9.32, Part 8).
 Faculty members must demonstrate professional competencies appropriate to their areas of responsibility.
-Characteristically, this element includes but is not limited to:
+Characteristically, this element may include, but is not limited to:

-- organization of knowledge,
+- organization of knowledge

-- understanding of technology as it relates to the information field,
+- understanding of technology as it relates to the information field

-- teaching and advising and reference consultation,
+- teaching and advising and reference consultation

-- library management,
+- library management

-- service delivery, and
+- service delivery

-- building collections.
+- building collections

 Although areas of expertise for library faculty are diverse, effectiveness in librarianship is an essential criterion for tenure and for advancement in rank.
-Continuing professional education is also included in the element of Librarianship in the candidate's portfolio.
-For 9-month faculty, any work performed while on a summer contract must be clearly identified.
-Service to the Library may be appropriate to the category of Librarianship or to the category of Service.
+Continuing professional education is also included in the element of librarianship in the candidate's portfolio.
+For nine-month faculty, any work performed while on a summer contract must be clearly identified.
+Service to the Library may be appropriate to the category of librarianship or to the category of service.